ldmnt/ynglet-mod/README.md

 ### Binary release

-Download the latest release from the release page.
+Go to the Release page and download `ynglet-mod.zip` from the latest version.
 Verify that the zip file was not tampered with, for instance in a powershell:
 ```bash
 Get-FileHash path/to/ynglet-mod.zip -Algorithm MD5
 ```
 Make sure that the output matches the hash in the release’s description, then extract the contents somewhere.
-The extracted executable and dll file can be placed anywhere as long as they are both in the same directory.
+The mod is made of an executable YngletMod.exe and a DLL file IL2CppDLL.dll.
+They can be placed anywhere as long as they are both in the same directory.

 ### From source